husaynhakeem/android-tradur/README.md

      android:text="Text you want the user to be able to translate" />
 ```

-3. Define a `TradurTextView` element in the same layout and link it to the textView you just created
+2. Define a `TradurTextView` element in the same layout and link it to the textView you just created using its id.

 ```xml
 <io.husaynhakeem.tradur.TradurTextView